-Load to the appropriate ICP and advise the Trader, and all other affected traders, of the allocation in accordance with the Code; and
+Load to the appropriate ICP and advise the Trader, and all other affected traders, of the allocation in accordance with the Code.

-the Trader and the Distributor must align their processes and populate the Registry, including in particular the format of Unmetered Load data populated in the Registry, in accordance with any guidelines issued by the Electricity Authority relating to unmetered load management.
+the Trader and the Distributor must align their processes and populate the Registry, including in particular the format of Unmetered Load data populated in the Registry, in a manner consistent with the requirements of the Code relating to unmetered load management (if any).

 Decommissioning subject to continuance of supply obligations: The parties acknowledge that the Distributor’s right to Decommission an ICP is subject to subpart 3 of the Act.